kaleybrauer/galaxy_da/README.md

-Domain Adaptation In Galaxy Morphology
+Domain Adaptation In Galaxy Morphology and Star Formation Rates
 ======================================

 Domain Adaptation for Galaxy Morphology Classification using llustrisTNG and Galaxy Zoo Evolution dataset